PR-Pilot-AI/rapid-prototyper/README.md

 This project enables **AI-assisted rapid prototyping** of web applications using FastAPI and Jinja2, allowing developers to explore and iterate on ideas quickly to get a working prototype.

+## Idea / Goal of the Prototype
+We website that generates / plays background noise for programmers, customizable with sliders and knobs

+## Problem Statement
+As a programmer, I don't want to listen to music because it is too distracting

+## Scope and Limitations
+Noise should be generated in the browser.
+Parameters should be adjustable with sliders

 ## Prerequisites
 For this project, you need to have the following installed:
 - [Docker](https://www.docker.com/)